CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Switch-Inventory.md

 ### View Cumulus Linux License Information for a Switch

-It is important to know when you have switches that have invalid or missing Cumulus Linux licenses, as not all of the features are operational without a valid license.
+It is important to know when you have switches that have invalid or missing Cumulus Linux licenses, as not all features are operational without a valid license.
 If the license status is *Bad* or *Missing*, the license must be updated or applied for a switch to operate properly.
 Hosts do not require a Cumulus Linux or NetQ license.

 Cumulus Linux license information is available from the NetQ UI and NetQ CLI.